F1 2021 (video game): Plot

 The tensions carry over to the 2021 season.
 Akkerman is frustrated, feeling that the team seems to have started treating Jackson as the number one driver as he gets priorities on both qualifying and pit strategy.
-At the Canadian Grand Prix, Akkerman refuses to let Jackson pass despite being told to do so, with Jeff stating the infamous "faster than you" message on the radio, similar to the message sent to Felipe Massa by Rob Smedley at the 2010 German Grand Prix where Massa was told to let Fernando Alonso through.
-After the race, the two drivers have a heated argument in the paddock, during which Akkerman inadvertently declares his retirement, although Akkerman later clarifies that he had already planned to retire at the start of the season and that the retirement has nothing to do with the incident as Jackson seemed to believe.
+At the Canadian Grand Prix, Akkerman refuses to let Jackson pass despite being told to do so.
+Right after the race, both Jackson and Akkerman have a heated argument in the paddock, during which Akkerman inadvertently declares his retirement to Jackson, although Akkerman later clarifies that he had already planned to retire at the start of the season and that the retirement has nothing to do with the incident as Jackson seemed to believe.
 The altercation goes viral on social media via a video, apparently recorded by Butler on his phone.
 As a result, Jackson loses a good chunk of his fans, who blame him for Akkerman's retirement.

 Akkerman's strong performances keep the team in the fight, but the tensions between him and Jackson still do not show any signs of resolution.
 At the team dinner, Doyle brings the two together to discuss their problems.
 They finally find out that their mutual hostility was actually fueled by false rumours and gossip spread by Devon Butler.
 Akkerman reveals to Jackson that he had blindly believed Butler's lies all along, leading him to throw a fit for his gullibility.
 With their differences sorted and their feud put behind them, Akkerman and Jackson work together to beat Butler's team and get their team to fourth in the Constructors' Championship.

 At the final race in Abu Dhabi, Butler's teammate retires from the race due to mechanical issues.
 Taking advantage of this, Akkerman leads Butler into the final part of the race.
 While attempting an overtake, Butler collides with Akkerman, resulting in both sustaining major damage to their cars.
 Butler is out of the race, while Akkerman is still able to continue and gives up his position to Jackson, passing on a radio message telling him to finish the race on the podium.
 Jackson is eventually able to make it into third place.
 After the race, Jackson and Akkerman celebrate together at the podium ceremony.

-Before the credits, which is also viewable from the Options Menu, it is shown that Braking Point, as well as the game itself, was made in memory of former commentator Murray Walker and former FIA president Max Mosley.
-A post-credits in-game message reveals that Aiden Jackson is negotiating a contract to race for one of the big teams (Mercedes, Red Bull Racing, or Ferrari).
+In a post-credits in-game message, Jackson begins his negotiation to race for one of the big teams (Mercedes, Red Bull Racing, or Ferrari) while also receiving a good luck message from Zoe Akkerman.

 Reception

-F1 2021 received "generally favorable" reviews for PC, PlayStation 4, 5, and Xbox Series X, according to review aggregator Metacritic.
+F1 2021 received "generally favorable" reviews for PC, PlayStation 4, 5, and Xbox Series X, according to the review aggregation website Metacritic.
+It was praised for its story mode and new handling.
+The Braking Point story mode was also well received, with praise going to the CGI graphics, characters, voice performances, and plot.

-It was nominated for Best Sports/Racing Game at The Game Awards 2021.
+It was nominated for Best Sports/Racing Game at The Game Awards 2021, as well as Racing Game of the Year at the 25th Annual D.I.C.E.
+Awards.